madison-python/welcome/README.md

 # MadPy Calendar

 **2nd Thursdays of the Month**
-- May 11th: For Your Eyes Only: An Introduction to Cryptography with Python
 - June 8th: Workshop: Interactive Plots Using Plotly and Streamlit
-- July 13th: ???
+- July 13th: Dashboards with Live Updates for Real-Time Analytics
+- August 10th: ???

 Open to sponsorship